Mette Frederiksen: Member of Folketing

 Frederiksen worked as a youth consultant for LO, The Danish Confederation of Trade Unions.
-She was elected as a member of parliament for Copenhagen County in the 2001 general election which saw the Social Democrats losing the first place and placing second for the first time since 1920.
-After her election, Frederiksen was named as her party's spokesperson for culture, media and gender equality.
+She was elected as a member of parliament for Copenhagen County in the 2001 Danish general election, which saw the Social Democrats losing the first place and placing second for the first time since 1920.
+After her election, Frederiksen was named as her party's spokesperson for culture, media, and gender equality.
 In 2002, she received the Nina Bang award for "showing political courage, enthusiasm and impact with social feeling".
 Frederiksen received the Ting Prize in 2012.
 She co-authored the books Epostler (2003) and From Fight to Culture (2004).

-After the 2005 general election loss, Frederiksen became her party's spokesperson for social affairs.
+After the 2005 Danish general election loss, Frederiksen became her party's spokesperson for social affairs.
 Following the election, she also served as the vice-chairperson of the parliamentary group of the Social Democrats.
-In the 2007 general election that saw the Social Democrats losing two seats, Frederiksen obtained 27,077 votes, placing her seventh in the ranking of the ten Danish politicians with the most votes.
+In the 2007 Danish general election that saw the Social Democrats losing two seats, Frederiksen obtained 27,077 votes, placing her seventh in the ranking of the ten Danish politicians with the most votes.

-After the 2011 general election that led to a Social Democrats government, Frederiksen served under Prime Minister Helle Thorning-Schmidt as Minister for Employment from 2011 to 2014 and Minister of Justice from 2014 until she succeeded her as party leader.
+After the 2011 Danish general election that led to a Social Democrats government, Frederiksen served under Prime Minister Helle Thorning-Schmidt as Minister for Employment from 2011 to 2014 and Minister of Justice from 2014 until she succeeded her as party leader.
 As Minister of Employment, Frederiksen sought reforms of early retirement pensions, flex jobs, and the employment system.
 The controversial cash assistance reform meant lower cash benefits for young unemployed and provided cohabiting mutual support, among other things.

 Leader of the Social Democrats

-Under Frederiksen's leadership after the 2015 general election in which the Social Democrats returned to power and gained three seats in the Folketing, the party has moved back to the left on economic issues while taking a conservative stance on immigration.
+Under Frederiksen's leadership after the 2015 Danish general election in which the Social Democrats returned to power and gained three seats in the Folketing, the party has moved back to the left on economic issues while taking a conservative stance on immigration.

-Prime Minister of Denmark
+Prime Minister of Denmark (2019–present)

 2019 election

-The 2019 general election saw the Social Democrats gaining a further seat while support for the Danish People's Party and the Liberal Alliance collapsed, costing Lars Løkke Rasmussen his majority.
+The 2019 Danish general election saw the Social Democrats gaining a further seat while support for the Danish People's Party and the Liberal Alliance collapsed, costing Lars Løkke Rasmussen his majority.
 With the result beyond doubt on election night, Rasmussen conceded defeat.
 Frederiksen was appointed prime minister on 27 June 2019, heading an exclusively Social Democratic minority government supported by the red bloc of the Social Liberal Party, the Red-Green Alliance and the Green Left.
 Despite having run on an anti-immigration stance during the election, Frederiksen briefly shifted her stance on immigration by allowing more foreign labour and reversing government plans to hold foreign criminals offshore after winning government.